Skip to content

 What Running Open Source Infrastructure at Scale Actually Requires

-Moving away from open source is not the answer and is not a realistic option for most organizations running critical infrastructure, because the software that powers that infrastructure is open source for reasons that remain valid: it is reliable, it is auditable, it is maintained by communities whose collective expertise exceeds what any single vendor can assemble, and its transparency is genuinely valuable for defenders who need to understand exactly what is running in their environments.
+Moving away from open source is not the answer and is not a realistic option for most organizations running critical infrastructure, because the software that powers that infrastructure is open source is reliable, auditable, and maintained by communities whose collective expertise exceeds what any single vendor can assemble.
+And its transparency is genuinely valuable for security practitioners who need to understand exactly what is running in their environments.
 But organizations running open source infrastructure at scale need to treat public vulnerability disclosures as operational events that trigger an immediate response rather than maintenance items that enter a patching queue on a regular cycle.

 Monitoring CVE feeds for the specific libraries and base images present in production, maintaining accurate software bills of materials so that the blast radius of any new disclosure can be assessed within hours rather than days, and automating rebuild and redeployment pipelines where the operational environment permits it are the practices that close the speed gap that state-sponsored targeting depends on.
 They do not eliminate the targeting, because nothing will make open source infrastructure invisible to adversaries who are reading the same public repositories that developers use, but they reduce the window inside which that targeting can be converted into a successful exploitation before the affected organization has even confirmed it is vulnerable.